 II.
 Salary and Benefits

-During the period of separation of employment, the former employee will not be paid a salary nor will he/she be advanced on any salary schedule.
-Health insurance coverage provided to the former employee by the District immediately prior to the leave of absence may be continued during such leave at the former employee’s expense in accordance with the provisions of COBRA and the health insurance plan.
+If an employee is awarded long-term disability benefits under the Plan, during the period of separation no salary or benefits shall be paid nor will the employee be advanced on any salary schedule.
+Any insurance coverage provided to the former employee by the District immediately prior to the separation associated with long-term disability benefits may be continued during the period of disability at the former employee’s expense in accordance with the provisions of COBRA and the insurance plan(s).
 This Rule shall apply to all persons who are or have been receiving benefits under the Plan.